glevinson/fundingAndMonitoringInfrastructure/README.md

 I designed and developed an ecosystem of Ethereum smart contracts, in Solidity, that enables users to create on-chain fundraises for infrastructure projects using stablecoins.
 These smart contracts are in the [ProjectMarketplace](ProjectMarketplace) directory.
 I also developed a web application, written in JavaScript, that enables investors to monitor their projects using data that project proposers are required to supply.
 This web app can be found in the [App](App) directory.
 Please view the [final report](final_report.pdf) for more information.

 ## Background: Re-fungible token (RFT)
 In the description of this system, I make reference to Re-fungible tokens or "RFTs".
 RFTs represent making the ownership of non-fungible tokens divisble.
-The concept is to have an ERC-721 NFT that is owned by a fungible token contract, such as an ERC-20.
-If the fungible token supply is limited, these fungible tokens represent the shared ownership of the NFT held by the fungible token contract and are referred to as RFTs.
+The concept is to have an ERC-721 NFT which is owned by a fungible token contract, such as an ERC-20, that has a limited fungible token supply.
+The fungible tokens represent the shared ownership of the NFT held by the fungible token contract and are referred to as RFTs.
 One RFT is equivalent to $\frac{1}{supply}$ proportional ownership of the corresponding NFT.

 # Fundraising system
 There are 3 main components: